Excerpt from the Academic Programs Catalog.

 Lifelong Education enrollment status is designed to provide all non-Michigan State University degree students, with the exception of High School students, access to Michigan State University courses.
 (High School students should refer to the Opportunities for High Achieving High School Students section of this catalog).
 It is important to note that Lifelong Education is not a college, a major, or an office on campus.
 It is an enrollment status and the term Lifelong Education is applied to students who are not pursuing a university degree or an Agricultural or Veterinary Technology certificate.

-Students enrolling under the Lifelong Education enrollment status should complete the application available on the web at https://admissions.msu.edu/application/app.asp?AL=L. Select either "New Application," or "Saved Application."
+Students enrolling under the Lifelong Education enrollment status should complete the application available on the web at https://admissions.msu.edu/application/app.asp?AL=L. Select either "First-time Users" or "Returning Users."

 Students who have obtained a baccalaureate degree will enroll under the Graduate Lifelong Education enrollment status.
 All others will be enrolled under the Undergraduate Lifelong Education enrollment status.